John Abraham

-John Abraham (born 17 December 1972) is an Indian actor and film producer who works in Hindi films.
-Known for his stoic action hero persona, he has won a National Film Award (as producer) and received nominations for five Filmfare Awards.
+John Abraham (born 17 December 1972) is an Indian actor, writer and film producer who works in Hindi films.
+Known for his stoic action hero persona, he is a recipient of one National Film Award along with four Filmfare Awards nominations.
+Abraham has appeared in Forbes India's Celebrity 100 list since 2017.

 After a successful modelling career, Abraham made his acting debut with the erotic thriller film Jism (2003), a sleeper hit.
-He gained success with the action film Dhoom (2004) and expanded to comedic roles in Garam Masala (2005), Taxi No. 9211 (2006), Dostana (2008).
-He also starred in the critically acclaimed dramas Water (2005), Kabul Express (2006) and New York (2009).
-In the subsequent decade, Abraham's career fluctuated commercially.
-He had successes in the ensemble films Housefull 2 (2012), Race 2 (2013), and Welcome Back (2015), and in the acclaimed political thriller Madras Cafe (2013).
-Abraham subsequently had his biggest commercial successes as a leading man in the action dramas Parmanu (2018), Satyameva Jayate (2018) and Batla House (2019).
-In 2023, Abraham starred in his highest-grossing release, the action film Pathaan.
+In the same year, he appeared in the supernatural romantic thriller film Saaya and crime thriller film Paap which received mixed reviews.
+He rose to prominence with the action film Dhoom (2004) and the comedies Garam Masala (2005), Taxi No. 9211 (2006), and Dostana (2008).
+He then starred in the critically acclaimed dramas Water (2005), Kabul Express (2006) and New York (2009), the last of which also turned out to be a commercial success.
+Despite several commercial failures in the subsequent decade, Abraham achieved success with the 2013 action thrillers Race 2 and Shootout at Wadala, and drama Madras Cafe; along with the ensemble comedies Housefull 2 (2012) and Welcome Back (2015).
+Abraham then had his biggest commercial successes with the action dramas Dishoom (2016), Parmanu (2018), Satyameva Jayate (2018), Batla House (2019), Satyameva Jayate 2 (2021) and Pathaan (2023) being the last of which ranks as his highest-grossing release.

 Abraham ventured into film production under his banner J.A.
 Entertainment with Vicky Donor (2012), which won him the National Film Award for Best Popular Film Providing Wholesome Entertainment.
-He has since produced several of his films, and also wrote the story of Attack: Part 1 (2022).
+He has since produced several of his films and also wrote the story of Attack: Part 1 (2022).
 Outside of his film career, he is the co-owner of the Indian Super League football team NorthEast United FC.
-He is also a vegetarian, and is an advocate for animal rights.
+He is also a vegetarian bodybuilder and is an advocate for animal rights.

-Early life
+Early life and family

-Abraham was born in Mumbai, Maharashtra on 17 December 1972 into a family of mixed religious and ethnic heritage.
-His father is a Malayali Syrian Christian from Kerala and his mother is a Parsi Zoroastrian from Gujarat who has relatives still living in Iran, as many as 21 cousins.
+Abraham was born in Bombay (now Mumbai), Maharashtra, on 17 December 1972 into a family of mixed religious and ethnic heritage.
+His father is a Malayali Syrian Christian from Kerala and his mother is an Irani Zoroastrian, who has many relatives living in Iran.
 Abraham's Zoroastrian name is "Farhan", but he was baptised with the name "John."
 He has a younger brother named Alan Abraham.
 He considers himself a spiritual person but does not follow any particular religion.
-Abraham grew up in Mumbai and studied at the Bombay Scottish School in Mumbai.
-He attended Jai Hind College, University of Mumbai, and then got an MBA degree from MET Institute of Management, Mumbai.
+Abraham grew up in Mumbai and studied at the Bombay Scottish School there.
+He attended Jai Hind College, University of Mumbai, and then got an MBA degree from NMIMS, Mumbai.
 His cousin Susy Matthew is an author and has written novels like In a Bubble of Time.